Bark vs Mulch: What Is the Difference (and How Do Wood Chips Fit Into This)?

 • Can include woods that were chemically treated.

-Looking for a way to contain all of that mulch?
-Check out 2xEDGE, easy to install garden edging - no digging or drilling!
+If you're looking for a way to contain all of that mulch check out 2xEDGE Staples and transform common two-by (2x) lumber into easy to install landscape edging and garden borders - no digging or drilling!

 Back to blog